Willi Orbán: International career

 Orbán was born and grew up in Germany to a Hungarian father and a Polish mother, making him eligible for all three national teams: Germany, Hungary and Poland.

 Orbán was a youth international for Germany.
 In November 2009, he was called up to the Germany U18 squad for the first time.
 However, he never played for the side despite being called up once more.
 In November 2014, Orbán was called up to the Germany U21 squad for the first time.
 He made his Germany U21 debut on 13 November 2014, coming on as a late substitute, in a 3–2 win over Netherlands U21.
 Orbán went on to make two appearances for the U21 side.

-In August 2016, the club's sporting director Ralf Rangnick hinted that Orbán could potentially play for the national side.
+In August 2016, the RB Leipzig's sporting director Ralf Rangnick hinted that Orbán could potentially play for the national side.
 Two months later, he spoke out about the options in an interview with Bild, saying: "All three countries are still an option, Germany as one of the best football nations in the world remains for the time being my first address."
-His performance at RB Leipzig attracted attention from the German media over calls of including in the squad for the FIFA Confederations Cup.
+His performance at RB Leipzig attracted attention from the German media over calls of including in the squad for the 2017 FIFA Confederations Cup.
 In response, Orbán made two separate interviews about his choice to play for, declaring his interests to play for the Germany national team.
-However, Orbán did not make the final cut to the FIFA Confederations Cup squad.
+However, Orbán did not make the final cut to the Confederations Cup squad.
 Despite this, Orbán stated that he had not given up on a call-up to Germany team.

 On 1 October 2018, Orbán elected to represent Hungary.
 The decision came after Hungary initially expressed interest in calling Orbán up to the national team about five months prior.
 Orbán made his debut in a 1–0 UEFA Nations League loss to Greece on 12 October 2018.
-On 15 November 2018, he scored his first goal in the national team in the 2018–19 UEFA Nations League C match against Estonia at the Groupama Aréna.
-Seven months later on 8 June 2019, Orbán scored twice for the side, as Hungary beat 3–1 Azerbaijan in the UEFA Euro 2020 qualification.
-On 8 October 2020, Orbán scored his 4th international goal for Hungary against Bulgaria in a European Championship qualifying play-off semi-final, as Hungary won 3–1 in Sofia.
+On 15 November 2018, he scored his first goal in the national team in a Nations League match against Estonia at the Groupama Aréna.
+On 8 June 2019, he scored twice in a 3–1 win over Azerbaijan in the UEFA Euro 2020 qualification.